diegosadrinas/sinapsis-api-service/README.md

 ## Further implementations
 There are several aspects or features that can be utterly improved and implemented.
 Here is a list of possible future implmentations:
+- *Authorization*: Right now the API has "too public" approach.
+These can lead to security issues, since now the endpoints are accessible for everyone, which means that anyone can trigger the lambdas that are facing to the public.
+- *File limitation from the bucket*: Due to a problem with my AWS account, I couldn't apply BucketPolicies for restricting the type of files that can be uploaded to the bucket.
+This limitation lead me to implement a validation process in my backend, that evaluates the file format and utterly deletes it.
+- *Size limitation from the bucket*: The same thing happens with the size liimitation.
+Although it's been handled by the backend, a user can try to upload any size that his interface allows and the bucket can take.
+This can lead to several problems.
+- *Database*: The error JSON file is arguably a solution in a more complex context.
+It is obvious that a DB -probably a relational DB to start- will handle the process more efficiently.
+It should store the unique KEY, the user (in case some kind of authorization was implemented), a status and an error message if there was one.
+This should make the whole process more agile and organic, without any need to do creation/deletion files request to the S3 bucket.